GoogleFeud/ts-macros/docs/In-Depth/chaining.md

 # Chaining macros

-Macros can also be **chained** with any javascript expression.
+Macros can be **chained** with any javascript expression.
 This doesn't sit well with the typescript compiler, so you'll have to create types for the macros yourself by creating custom types.
 Here's an example of a vector data type, except the inner data of the vector is completely hidden - macros are used to abstract away the underlying data source - the array.
 As you can see, there's no trace of the `Vector` in the compiled code.

 ```ts --Macros
 export namespace Vector {